 What goes into a good syllabus?
 Is writing a syllabus for a class you’re actually going to teach different from writing a syllabus for a job application?
 What’s the balance between two much or too little information for students?
 And how can your syllabi help you build a multifaceted career both within and beyond academia?

-In this month’s Ideas on Fire webinar, Dr. Cathy Hannabach outlines best practices for crafting syllabi for multiple uses.
-We’ll talk about how syllabi have multiple audiences (students with diverse embodiments and dis/abilities, your department chair, job search committees, fellowship committees, non-academic communities, alt-ac/post-ac hiring departments, and scholarly networks), and how to write them with those audiences in mind.
+In this webinar, Dr. Cathy Hannabach outlines best practices for crafting syllabi for multiple uses.
+She talks about how syllabi have multiple audiences (students with diverse embodiments and dis/abilities, your department chair, job search committees, fellowship committees, non-academic communities, alt-ac/post-ac hiring departments, and scholarly networks), and how to write them with those audiences in mind.

-Finally, we discuss how you can use your syllabi to build your career and professional network by sharing them with others.
+Finally, she discusses how you can use your syllabi to build your career and professional network by sharing them with others.

 Writing Syllabi that Work

 Podcast episodes, articles, and offers right to your inbox to help you rock your interdisciplinary career